GEO511-2021/2021_case_studies-Lokki98/proposal.md

 # Introduction to problem/question

-As Earth’s population continues to grow, remote sensing of nighttime light emissions offers a unique perspective for investigations into some of these human behaviors.
+As Earth’s population grows, remote sensing of nighttime light emissions offers a unique perspective for investigations into some of these human behaviors.
 China’s economy has developed rapidly in recent years.
 However, there are gaps in urban construction and economic development in different regions.

 ### Problem / Question

-What are the characteristics of the distribution and change of night lights in China from 2000 to 2020?
+What are the characteristics of the distribution and change of nighttime value in China from 2000 to 2017?

 # Inspiring Examples